 Another thing to take into consideration is the noise factor.

 Electric pumps tend to be pretty noisy, which can be impractical if you’re expressing while your baby is asleep nearby, while she’s feeding on the other breast, or when you’re at work – or if you just want to hear what’s on the telly!

 But this is improving with technology, and newer models such as the Elvie Pump are much quieter - if not silent!

-Some breast pumps come with extra features, including feeding bottles, breast milk storage bags (pump and save bags), cleaning equipment or auto cleaning plastic bags, breast pads, milk storage pot and soft massage cushion.
+Some breast pumps come with extra features, including feeding bottles, breast milk storage bags (pump and save bags), cleaning equipment or auto cleaning plastic bags, breast pads, a milk storage pot and a soft massage cushion.